-On the eve of their New York Yankees have hired nine-time All-Star Carlos Beltran as a special adviser to general manager Brian Cashman, according to multiple reports.
+On the eve of their meeting with free agent Manny Machado, the New York Yankees have hired nine-time All-Star Carlos Beltran as a special adviser to general manager Brian Cashman, according to multiple reports.

 Beltran, who spent three seasons with the Yankees (2014-16), shared the same agent (Dan Lozano of MVP Sports Group) as Machado.

 According to a source, Carlos Beltran is expected to join the Yankees as a special advisor to GM Brian Cashman.
 Beltran was repped by Dan Lozano of MVP Sports Group, who also reps Manny Machado.
 Will be interesting to see if Beltran is part of the Machado recruiting process.— Mark Feinsand (@Feinsand) December 18, 2018

 The potential future Hall of Famer retired from his playing career after winning a World Series with the Houston Astros in 2017.
 The outfielder and designated hitter also played for the Kansas City Royals, St. Louis Cardinals, San Francisco Giants and the New York Mets.
 Beltran retired with a .279 batting average with 435 home runs, 565 doubles, 312 stolen bases, 1,587 RBI and 1,582 runs scored over his 20-year career.

 Beltran was among the candidates for the Yankees' managerial job after Joe Girardi was let go after the 2017 season.
 He interviewed for the position that was eventually given to Aaron Boone.